torognes/vsearch/README.md

 You will now have the binary distribution in a folder called something like `vsearch-x.y.z-linux-x86_64` in which you will find three subfolders `bin`, `man` and `doc`.
 We recommend making a copy or a symbolic link to the vsearch binary `bin/vsearch` in a folder included in your `$PATH`, and a copy or a symbolic link to the vsearch man page `man/vsearch.1` in a folder included in your `$MANPATH`.
 The PDF version of the manual is available in `doc/vsearch_manual.pdf`.

-**Binaries** Older VSEARCH binaries (until version 1.1.3) are available [here](https://github.com/torognes/vsearch/releases) for [GNU/Linux on x86-64 systems](https://github.com/torognes/vsearch/blob/master/bin/vsearch-1.1.3-linux-x86_64) and [Apple Mac OS X on x86-64 systems](https://github.com/torognes/vsearch/blob/master/bin/vsearch-1.1.3-osx-x86_64).
+**Old binaries** Older VSEARCH binaries (until version 1.1.3) are available [here](https://github.com/torognes/vsearch/releases) for [GNU/Linux on x86-64 systems](https://github.com/torognes/vsearch/blob/master/bin/vsearch-1.1.3-linux-x86_64) and [Apple Mac OS X on x86-64 systems](https://github.com/torognes/vsearch/blob/master/bin/vsearch-1.1.3-osx-x86_64).
 These executables include support for input files compressed by zlib and bzip2 (with files usually ending in `.gz` or `.bz2`).
 Download the appropriate executable and make a symbolic link to the vsearch binary in a folder included in your `$PATH`.
 You may use the following commands, assuming `~/bin` is in your `$PATH` (substitute `linux` with `osx` in those lines if you're on a Mac):

 ```sh
 cd ~